 Subtract your band size from your bust measurement and refer to chart.
 Example: 37 inches (bust) – 34 inches (band) = 3 inches.

 So how can you tell if a particular style fits?
 Try these tips:

 Bend forward at the waist, then slip on the bra and hook it.
 This ensures your breasts are completely in the cups.

 Adjust the band.
 The back of the bra should be level with the front.

-Make sure the bra is not too tight.
-Slide two fingers underneath the straps and under the band.
+Make sure the bra is not too loose.
+You should be able to slide only one finger underneath the band.

 Fix falling straps.
 First, tighten the band, then shorten the straps.